farm-gym/farm-gym/docs/info.md

 <img src="media/farm-day-146.png?raw=true" width="24%">
 <img src="media/farm-day-184.png?raw=true" width="24%">
 <img src="media/farm-day-208.png?raw=true" width="24%"><br>
 A bit later some pollinators come visit the plant, which enables to start fruits, which grow over time.
+Not that the speed at which the plabt grows is not necessarily realistic, here it tends to be slower than real beans.
 <br>
 <img src="media/farm-day-211.png?raw=true" width="24%">
 <img src="media/farm-day-212.png?raw=true" width="24%">